Department of Fish and GamePO Box 25

 -Plus Competitive Benefits!

-The Department of Fish and Game is seeking a Regional Wildlife Biologist - Farm Bill Coordinator to fill a current opening in Lewiston, Idaho.
+The Department of Fish and Game is seeking to fill an opening for Regional Wildlife Population Biologist at our Clearwater Regional office in Lewiston.

 Designs and implements wildlife data collection programs.